Notebook

 When you run commands in ISE, one gotcha is if you run netsh it'll bark at you that interactive console applications are not supported.

-Update 8/21 - I've paused my Pluralsight subscription in lieu of a Codecademy subscription
+Update 8/21 - I've paused my Pluralsight subscription in lieu of a subscription